Abukuma Express Line

-The Abukuma Express Line (阿武隈急行線, Abukuma Kyūkō sen) is a railway line in Japan, owned and operated by the third-sector operator Abukuma Kyuko.
+The Abukuma Express Line (阿武隈急行線, Abukuma Kyūkō-sen) is a railway line in Japan, owned and operated by the third-sector operator Abukuma Express.
 Opened in April 1968, the line connects Fukushima Station in Fukushima Prefecture and Tsukinoki Station in Miyagi Prefecture.
 Both of these stations are also on the Tōhoku Main Line operated by East Japan Railway Company (JR East).